 Yesterday on Twitter, Dr.-Ing.
-Mario Heiderich of security firm Cure53 announced an unauthenticated cross-site scripting flaw in WordPress versions 4.5, the current version as of the announcement, and below.
+Mario Heiderich of security firm Cure53 announced an unauthenticated cross-site scripting flaw in WordPress version 4.5, the current version as of the announcement, and below.

 Cross-site scripting, or XSS, flaws are vulnerabilities in a website’s code where malicious actors can execute, or trick visitors or administrators to execute, malicious code in a visitor’s browser.

 We can’t believe that our first @WordCampJax is over already!
 The weekend was filled with new faces, educational talks and some great networking.
 We were very excited to be present, as this year was Jacksonville’s first!
 The Camp organizers did an incredible job putting together a fun-filled weekend; one we will not soon forget!